 “Multiple lymph nodes do not change the good prognosis of HPV related oropharyngeal cancer compared with a single node.”

-N staging for p positive cancers are now simplified.
-Number of metastatic lymph nodes are no longer significant in HPV positive cases.
-Instead the size and laterality only matters in clinical staging.
+N staging for p positive cancers is now simplified.
+The number of metastatic lymph nodes are no longer significant in HPV positive cases.
+Instead, the size and laterality only matter in clinical staging.

-- Bilateral or contralateral lymph nodes (< 6 cm, regardless of number) has worse outcome than N1.
-Therefore, contralateral or bilateral lymph nodes are classified as N2. .
+- Bilateral or contralateral lymph nodes (< 6 cm, regardless of number) has a worse outcome than N1.
+Therefore, contralateral or bilateral lymph nodes are classified as N2.